w3c/wcag3/guidelines/terms/requirement.md

 status: developing
 ---

-Result of practices that reduce or eliminate barriers that people with disabilities experience.
+result of practices that reduce or eliminate barriers that people with disabilities experience